Try this Mango Cake recipe for a cool, not-too-sweet and with a touch of tanginess treat. A perfect balance of flavors that you will surely love.

 - 1 cup powdered sugar

 - First, make puree: Combine 2 cups of ripe mango, ½ cup water, and 2 Tbsp sugar.
-Put in a blender or use stab mixer and process for a minute or until puree consistency is reached.
+Put in a blender or use stab mixer and process for a minute or until a puree consistency is reached.
 Make sure all lumps are gone.

 - Warm dissolved gelatin in the microwave for 10 seconds or on the stove just until all particles have melted but do not let it boil.
 Add gelatin and powdered sugar to the puree and mix well.

 - In a big bowl, using a hand or stand mixer, whip mascarpone for a minute, while continuously whipping add the cream slowly until it becomes fluffy and stiff peak form.
-Using a spatula, slowly fold the puree mixture onto the cream until well incorporated.
+Using a spatula, slowly fold the puree mixture into the cream until well incorporated.

 - Assemble the cake: Divide the sponge cake into 2 layers.
 Using a spring form or a cake ring that is wider than the cake, leaving 1-2 cm space between the edges of the cake to the ring, place the first layer on the middle.
 Scatter the remaining mango cubes on top of the cake.
 Pour the cream mixture until the mango cubes are covered.
 Place the next layer of cake on top.
 Pour the remaining cream covering the cake completely.